varnish/Varnish-Book/varnish_book.rst

       The location of the configuration file is in `Table 3 <#table-3>`_

    ``varnishadm`` uses a non-encrypted key stored in a secret file to authenticate and connect to a Varnish daemon.
-   You can now provide access to the interface on a per user basis by adjusting the read permission on the secret file.
+   You can control access by adjusting the read permission on the secret file.
-   The location of the secret file is ``/etc/varnish/secret`` by default, but you can use the ``-S`` option to specify other location.
+   ``varnishadm`` looks for the secret file in ``/etc/varnish/secret`` by default, but you can use the ``-S`` option to specify another location.
    The content of the file is a shared secret, which is a string generated under Varnish installation.

-   The management interface authenticates with a challenge-response mechanism.
+   ``varnishadm`` authenticates with a challenge-response mechanism.
    Therefore, the shared secret is never transmitted, but a challenge and the response to the challenge.
    This authentication mechanism offers a reasonably good access control, but it does not protect the data transmitted over the connection.
    Therefore, it is very important to avoid eavesdroppers like in the man-in-the-middle attack.
    The simplest way to avoid eavesdroppers is to configure the management interface listening address of ``varnishd`` to listen only on localhost (127.0.0.1).
    You configure this address with the ``-T`` option of the ``varnishd`` command.

+   For convenience, ``varnishadm`` has an embedded command line tool.
+   You can access it by simply issuing ``varnishadm`` in the terminal.

    .. tip::
       Varnish provides many on-line reference manuals.